Statement of Intent

 The following reasons are examples of absence that will not be authorised:

-• Persistent non-specific illness e.g. poorly/unwell • Absence of siblings if one child is ill • Oversleeping • Confusion over school dates • Medical/dental appointments of more than half a day without very good reasons • Child’s/family birthday • Shopping trip • Family Holidays
+- Persistent non-specific illness e.g. poorly/unwell • Absence of siblings if one child is ill • Oversleeping • Confusion over school dates • Medical/dental appointments of more than half a day without very good reasons • Child’s/family birthday • Shopping trip • Family Holidays • Absence of child as a result of another member of the family’s illness or medical appointment

 Monitoring Attendance and Lateness

-The school closely monitors attendance and lateness to try to minimize poor attendance and punctuality through
+Our expectation is that a child’s attendance is 96% or above at the end of the school year.
+The school closely monitors attendance and lateness to try to minimise poor attendance and punctuality through:

 - Staff speaking to parents and carers as and when concerns arise

-- The learning mentor making contact with families whose attendance is below average to try to find ways to improve
+- The Pastoral Care and Family Support Manager contacting families whose attendance is below average to try to find ways to improve

 - The Deputy writing to parents when attendance or punctuality does not improve